HIV FUTURES 11

 Dean Murphy, Thomas Norman, Jennifer Power, Adam Bourne, John Rule, Timothy Broady

-HIV Futures is the largest and longest-running study of people living with HIV in Australia.
-Running since 1997, the study involves periodic surveys of Australians living with HIV.
+HIV FUTURES is the largest and longest-running study of people living with HIV in Australia.
+Running since 1997, the study undertakes periodic surveys of Australians living with HIV.

 - Living with HIV

-The survey is anonymous, and generally takes 30-45 minutes to complete.
+The survey is anonymous, and takes 30-45 minutes to complete.

 You can also, optionally, supply an email address (stored separately from your survey) for the survey results and future relevant research opportunities.

-We encourage you to share the survey with your communities, to help us create the most accurate and up-to-date picture of life in Australia for people living with HIV.
-You can use the below social media tile (right click and choose 'Save image as') for your shares / newsletters etc. If you would like a custom tile, please email arcshs@latrobe.edu.au
+We encourage you to share the survey with other people you know, to help us create the most accurate and up-to-date picture of life in Australia for people living with HIV.
+You can use one of the social media tiles below (right click and choose 'Save image as') for your shares / newsletters etc. If you would like a custom tile, please email arcshs@latrobe.edu.au

-HIV Futures is run by the Australian Research Centre in Sex, Health and Society (ARCSHS), La Trobe University.
-The survey has been developed in consultation with a variety of community groups and it is officially supported by the National Association of People with HIV (NAPWHA), Health Equity Matters (HEM), and the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).
+HIV FUTURES is run by the Australian Research Centre in Sex, Health and Society (ARCSHS), La Trobe University.
+The survey has been developed in consultation with HIV community organisations and it is officially supported by the National Association of People with HIV (NAPWHA), Health Equity Matters (HEM), and the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).

-We work closely with the HIV service sector to ensure that HIV Futures provides information of direct relevance to the needs and interests of this sector and their constituents.
-We will also use the findings to report information to the Australian Department of Health about whether targets for the National HIV Strategy relating to quality of life among PLHIV are being achieved.
-It is important that the HIV Futures survey accurately represents PLHIV in Australia in terms of the breadth and diversity of PLHIV and the range of issues relevant to living with HIV in contemporary Australia.
+We work closely with the HIV service sector to ensure that HIV FUTURES provides information of direct relevance to the needs and interests of this sector and their constituents.
+We also use the findings to report to Australia's Department of Health and Aged Care on the National HIV Strategy's targets related to quality of life among PLHIV.
+It is important that the HIV FUTURES survey accurately represents PLHIV in Australia in terms of the breadth and diversity and the range of issues relevant to living with HIV in contemporary Australia.
 We are very grateful to people for taking the time to complete this survey.

 Further information